 Taking the previous example: on top of already saving $9,184 in the initial 5-year period, if the market rate for mortgages drops to 3.50% (from 3.75%) during your first variable period, you’d save yourself an additional $1,432 that year alone.
 If it continues to drop further for the second year when your rates adjust, get ready to toast your financial victory.

 #3: You don’t expect to live in your home for more than 30 years

-The great thing about ARMs are that for the first few years of homeownership, your monthly payments are at a discounted rate.
-If you don’t plan to live in your home for more than the 30-year term of the mortgage contract, an ARM would be the most cost effective method of financing.
+The great thing about ARMs is that for the first few years of homeownership, your monthly payments are at a discounted rate.
+If you don’t plan to live in your home for more than the 30-year term of the mortgage contract, an ARM would be the most cost-effective method of financing.

-At DECU, we offer 3/1, 5/1 or 7/1 ARMS, so that’s plenty of time for you to look for and upgrade to your dream home, while saving a lot of money!
+At DECU, we offer 3/1, 5/1 or 7/1 ARMS, so that’s plenty of time for you to look for an upgrade to your dream home while saving a lot of money!

 #4: Rate and payment caps can limit your responsibility

 Most ARM loans come with an interest rate cap structure in the form expressed as 2/1/5.
 Meaning there is a 2% initial cap, a 1% periodic cap, and a 5% lifetime cap.
 Using the proposed cap structure, if you’ve locked in your 5/1 ARM rate at 3.75%, after the initial five-year period, your new adjusted interest rate cannot be higher 5.75%, at every subsequent change date the rate can only change at a maximum of 1%, and the maximum interest rate that can be levied onto you for the lifetime of the loan would be capped at 8.75%.